-For anyone that has tried to lose body fat, you know that saving yourself calories can be extremely beneficial.
+For anyone who has tried to lose body fat, you know that saving yourself calories can be extremely beneficial.
 Especially when these calories are from a drink, which is much less likely to fill you up compared to food.

 This benefit may be even greater if you are consuming protein shakes daily or even more than once per day.

-Read more about mixing whey protein with milk: Can You Mix Whey Protein With Milk?
+- Related: Can You Mix Whey Protein With Milk?

 2. It Will Give You a Healthy Dessert Alternative